santoshlite/quantclean/README.md

 Quantclean is a program that **reformats** every financial dataset to **US Equity TradeBar** (Quantconnect format)

 We all faced the problem of reformating or data to a standard.
-Manual data cleaning is clearly boring and take time.
+Manual data cleaning is clearly boring and takes time.
 Quantclean is here to help you and to make you life easier as a quant.

 Works great with datas from Quandl, Algoseek, Alpha Vantage, yfinance, and many other more...